Understanding the Regulatory Tiers

 Tier 1: Comprehensive Regulation States

-These states have the most demanding AI hiring compliance frameworks:
+These states have the most demanding AI hiring compliance frameworks, impacting employers using any automated tools for screening, ranking, or decision-making.

-Scope: Any AI tool used to evaluate job applicants, including:
+Scope: Any AI tool used to evaluate job applicants, including video interview analysis, resume screening, skills assessments, and candidate ranking systems.

 Requirements: